digiassetX/DigiAssets-Protocol-Specifications/Benefits.md

 For example, owning a fixed percentage of a company can be represented with locked assets.
 For example, a Venture Capital firm is interested in investing 2.5 million dollars in a startup, provided that it receives 25% control, even in face of future dilution of shares.
 The company can issue a locked *startup-x-to-the-moon* asset with an amount of, say, 10 million units and send 25% of the issued units to the VC firm upon receiving their investment.
 The VC can be completely confident that no dilution of it's shares is possible.

 ### Unlocked Assets
-Issuers of unlocked assets can [keep issuing](Asset%20ID#unlocked) more units of their asset.
+Issuers of unlocked assets can [keep issuing](Asset%20ID#unlocked) additional units of their asset.

 #### Examples
 For example, let's return to the company from our [previous example](Benefits#example-non-diluteable-shares).
 The company can issue 7,500,000 units of a new *unlocked* asset, call it *startup-x-round-B*.
 This time each unit is redeemable for its proportion in the total amount of the new asset out of the existing 7,500,000 locked *startup-x-to-the-moon*.
 Initially each unit of the new asset is redeemable for exactly one unit of the old asset, but in case of a new round of funding the new asset can be diluted by issuing more units.